bluenviron/mediamtx/README.md

 If the OpenWrt device doesn't have enough resources to compile, you can [cross compile](#cross-compile) from another machine.

+### Custom libcamera

+If you need to use a custom or external libcamera when interacting with the Raspberry Pi Camera, you have to compile [mediamtx-rpicamera](https://github.com/bluenviron/mediamtx-rpicamera) before compiling the server.
+Instructions are present in the `mediamtx-rpicamera` repository.

 ### Cross compile

 Cross compilation allows to build an executable for a target machine from another machine with different operating system or architecture.
 This is useful in case the target machine doesn't have enough resources for compilation or if you don't want to install the compilation dependencies on it.